 Let’s start with where not to buy them.
 Avoid buying sleeping bags from Wal-Mart and similar type big box stores.
 While those bags are fine for sleepovers and for kids tossing a tent in the backyard, if you plan to camp in the mountains big box store bags are a recipe for long, unpleasant nights.

 Offline, quality sleeping bags are widely available at outdoor sporting good stores that sell quality, technical gear.
-In particular, REI and Eastern Mountain Sports sell an extensive line of quality sleeping bags.
+In particular, REI, Moosejaw and Eastern Mountain Sports sell an extensive line of quality sleeping bags.

 Online, there's almost too many places that sell sleeping bags - making it difficult on figuring out where to start shopping for one.

 So let me make a suggestion.
-Begin shopping for a sleeping bag at Backcountry.Com.
-The reason Backcountry is an excellent place to shop for a bag is because of how bags are sorted and listed.
-At Backcountry, it is easy to find/compare various synthetic/down sleeping bags at specific temperature ratings.
+Begin shopping for a sleeping bag at REI.
+The reason REI is an excellent place to shop for a bag is because of how bags are sorted and listed.
+At REI, it is easy to find/compare various synthetic/down sleeping bags at specific temperature ratings.
 Moreover, they provide detailed technical information about each bag - something that is sometimes missing at other online stores.
-Finally, Backcountry probably has the largest selection of quality sleeping bags available online.
+Finally, REI probably has the largest selection of quality sleeping bags available online.

 Other good online stores to buy sleeping bags from include: